phuedx/pinc/README.md

 First and foremost you'll need a Raspberry Pi wireless access point.
 I followed [Lady Ada's "Setting up a Raspberry Pi as a WiFi access point"](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point) tutorial, which not only tells you how but how to debug common issues as well.

+Both the µDL service and UI are written in JavaScript.
+You'll need to download and install [Node.js](https://nodejs.org).
+Fortunately, the latest stable release of Node.js is available to [download as pre-built ARMv6, ARMv7, or ARMv8 binaries](https://nodejs.org/en/download/stable/).
+If you're using a Raspberry Pi 1 Model A, Model A+, Model B, or Raspberry Pi Zero, then you should grab the ARMv6 binaries; whereas if, like me, you're using a Raspberry Pi 2 Model B, then you should download the ARMv7 binaries.

 Now that you've got your Raspberry Pi all set up, you can install, setup, and run µDL on it with the following commands:

     git clone https://github.com/phuedx/micro-device-lab.git